 This paper explores the question of a script-community relationship from a theoretical perspective with the goal in mind to lay the theoretical grounding for a serious inquiry into the choices made about writing systems.
 The framework presented here lists a number of possible choices which a community can take about writing and literacy in general.
 As it will become immediately clear this decision-making involves far more than simply choosing a script.
 It is argued that not only scripts are meaningful, as they acquire meaning through being used.
 Instead, a view is presented here which regards the kind of option a society chooses for its literacy as equally meaningful, since choices made about literacy can express the tensions within a community.
 This can give insights into the political and socio-cultural shifts and changes of a speech community and it can also be a way of indexing various aspects of identity.

 Elena Berlanda is originally from Austria but currently lives in Canada.
 She completed her Master's degree in linguistics at York University (Toronto, Canada) in 2006 and wrote this major research paper for her MA.
-You can reach her at elena[dot]berlanda[at]gmail[dot]com
+You can reach her at elena[dot]berlanda[at]protonmail[dot]com

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.